-Coronavirus (COVID-19) has been in the news since the outbreak began in Wuhan, China, at the end of December.
-This virus is now affecting people around the world, including the UK and is a source of concern for our community and many others.
-We know that there are specific groups of patients who may be more at risk, including those affected by Niemann-Pick disease.
+Coronavirus (COVID-19) has dominated the news since the outbreak began in Wuhan, China, at the end of December 2019.
+This virus has been affecting people around the world, including the UK, and has changed how we live and work dramatically.
+Naturally this has been a source of concern for our community and many others, including specific groups of patients who may be more at risk, including those affected by Niemann-Pick disease.

 Government guidance on coronavirus:

 If you are feeling concerned about coronavirus for yourself and / or your family, you may be struggling to know where to find accurate information or what action to take.
 The following link contains NHS advice on coronavirus and information on the procedure for self-isolation, you can find it here.

 If you think you or a member of your household may have coronavirus, you should contact your doctor by phone or use the NHS 111 service (online 111.nhs.uk or 111 by phone).
 Please also contact your metabolic team, who will also be able to provide advice.

 The government have issued new guidance on shielding for people, including children, who are at very high risk of severe illness from coronavirus (COVID-19) because of an underlying health condition, and for their family, friends and carers.
 They are strongly advising people with serious underlying health conditions (see list) which put them at very high risk of severe illness from coronavirus (COVID-19) to rigorously follow shielding measures in order to keep themselves safe.